EstoesMoises/EstoesMoises/README.md

 - **Programming languages**: JavaScript, C#, Python, and Java.
 - **Web Development**: HTML, CSS, React, Vue, SvelteKit, Node.js and Deno (in progress).
 - **Tools & Workflows**: Git, Docker, Portainer, Coolify, Jenkins, Linux, Headscale....

-## My Goals

-- Build a portfolio of projects to demonstrate my learning journey.
-- Gain hands-on experience by working on my personal projects and contributing to open-source projects.
-- Collaborate with others to learn and grow together.

 ## How to Connect